US-Iran Conflict Causes Attacks on Tankers Around Strait of Hormuz, Disrupting Global Energy Flows

 Several insurance companies have already informed oil tankers that their insurance policy does not cover war conditions.
 Many tankers are anchored on both sides of the Strait of Hormuz.
 It would also appear that the satellite-based Automatic Identification Signal (AIS) for ships is being jammed, as ghost ships are being seen to move over land.

 As the US assembled its armada in the Gulf region, the markets already priced in the geopolitical risk by raising the price of the oil barrel from USD 60 to 70.
-It is most likely that the oil will spike when markets open on Monday.
+It is most likely that the oil will spike when oil futures markets open on Monday.
+At the start of 2022, oil reached USD 125 per barrel after the eruption of the Russia-Ukraine conflict over concerns about Russian oil supply.